dotCMS/core/.github/actions/core-cicd/deployment/deploy-javascript-sdk/README.md

 - Additionally, the example projects should point to the 'latest' tag to ensure that version updates do not impact their functionality due to version inconsistency.
 - Ensure that the NPM token provided has the correct permissions to publish packages.
 - The action assumes that the `package.json` files are located under `core-web/libs/sdk/client`.
-- The publish step only runs if the version validation passes, ensuring that no duplicate versions are published.

 ## Usage Example